 Tibetan herbs are rich in therapeutic properties.
 More than 1,000 wild plants are employed as medicines, with 400 of them being therapeutic herbs.
 Particularly well known medicine plants include Chinese caterpillar fungus, Fritillaria Thunbergii, Rhizoma Picrorhizae, rhubarb, Rhizoma Gastrodiae, pseudo-ginseng, Codonopsis Pilosula, Radix Gentiane Macrophyllae, Radix Salviae Miltiorrhizae, glossy ganoderma, and Caulis Spatholobi.

 More than 200 species of fungi have already been identified, including the well-known edible fungi songrong, hedgehog hydnum, zhangzi fungus, mush chambers, black fungi, tremellas, and yellow fungi.
 The fungi tuckahoes, songganlan, and stone-like omphalias are used medically.

 Tibet is a high altitude plateau set amid tall mountain ranges.
 The mountain ranges catch the rainfall before it reaches the plateau, so most of Tibet, except for the southeast, is desert steppe, tundra, or permafrost.
 Most of Tibet experiences frost at least six months of the year, and the highest lakes have ice from October to March.
 The weather varies a lot from region to region.

 - Strong sunshine

 Tibet’s high altitude results in:

-Due to the high evaluation, Tibet has a quite different seasons from other places with a prolonged winter because to its high altitude.
+Tibet has quite diverse seasons from other places with a prolonged winter because to its high altitude.

-The ice melts and the weather warms during spring, opening up blocked remote roads and making travel outside Lhasa more pleasant.
-Tibet reopens to tourism in early April (as it is usually closed to visitors in March for Tibetan New Year).
+Springtime sees the ice melt and the temperature rise, opening up deserted roads and improving travel conditions outside of Lhasa.
+Early in April, Tibet reopens to tourists (as it is usually closed to visitors in March for Tibetan New Year).